bitshifter/bitshifter.github.io/_drafts/simd-path-tracing.md

 So I can remove the `chunks(4)` from my ray spheres intersection loop as they spheres are already in `ArrayF32xN` sized chunks.

-# SIMD wrapper and AVX2
+# SIMD wrapper with AVX2 support

 I had intended to write a wrapper later after getting some hands on experience with SSE intrinsics.
 One reason being that